Australian call centre industry information

 Turnover can also be high compared to other industries – a widely accepted figure is around 40% per annum.

 Yes.
-We have an online Events Calendar that collates all the upcoming events from the different organisers so you can easily find the next event coming up close to you.
+We have an online Industry Events Calendar that collates all the upcoming events from the different organisers so you can easily find the next event coming up close to you.
 This includes conferences, training courses, networking events, site tours and more.

 What are the career options in call centres?